Howl698/CF-Rockbuster-Analysis/README.md

 # CF-Rockbuster-Analysis

-Using PostgreSQL to query and analyze Rockbuster Stealth's data sets that contain information about Rockbuster’s film inventory, customers, and payments, to support the company's aim to launch an online video rental service.
+Using PostgreSQL to query and analyze Rockbuster Stealth's dataset that contain information about Rockbuster’s film inventory, customers, and payments, to support the company's aim to launch an online video rental service.

 # Objective